-Glucose, also known as dextrose, is a natural sweetener based on starch plants such as corn, wheat, rice and cassava.
+Glucose, also known as dextrose, is a natural sweetener, which is obtained from starch containing plants such as corn, wheat, rice and cassava.

-As a liquid intermediate product, glucose syrup serves as feedstock for fermentation processes and it can be further processed to gain sorbitol or fructose.
+As a liquid intermediate product, glucose syrup serves as a feedstock for fermentation processes and it can be further processed to gain sorbitol or fructose.
 Crystallization of glucose syrup produces dextrose anhydrate or monohydrate, which are used in foodstuff as a sweetening agent, and in medical applications.

 Starch is processed into glucose, a high DE (dextrose equivalent) starch sugar, that can be further processed into other types of starch sugar and to biobased chemicals.

 The feedstock for glucose production is starch milk at a purity ranging from 98 to 99 % of starch in dry substance.